-The purpose of the PermiaCare (Center) Intellectual and Developmental Disabilities (IDD) Local Plan (Plan) is to define a plan that communicates the mission, vision, values, goals, and objectives throughout the organization.
+The purpose of the PermiaCare (Center) Intellectual and Developmental Disabilities (IDD) Local Provider Network Development Plan (Plan) is to define a plan that communicates the mission, vision, values, goals, and objectives throughout the organization.
 It furthers the Center's development by providing a framework to accomplish those goals and objectives.
-The Plan describes the Center's IDD programs and services.
-The Plan is designed to be responsive to community and individual needs and improve individual outcomes.
+The Plan describes the Center's IDD Division and services.
+The Plan is designed to be responsive to community, person needs and improve person outcomes.

 The Plan represents a collaborative effort.
 All parts of the organization contributed to its development.
-The Center's goals and objectives for IDD were developed by executive leadership by review of the following: performance contracts; input from the Planning and Network Advisory Committee (PNAC), individuals in the community, community stakeholders, staff through department/unit meetings, and the QM and UM Committees.
+The Center's goals and objectives for IDD were developed by executive leadership by review of the following: performance contracts; input from the Planning and Network Advisory Committee (PNAC), persons in the community, the San Angelo State Supported Community Center (SSLC), community stakeholders, staff through department/unit meetings, and the QM and UM Committees.
 The Plan is comprehensive and integrates all the planning requirements contained in the Texas HHSC IDD Division Performance Contracts.

-The Plan is the framework for performance improvement initiatives.
-IDD Services identify the goals and key functions that most affect individual outcomes.
-Executive leadership, program management, and quality improvement bodies analyze and focus initiatives to improve processes and/or correct identified problems
+The Plan is the framework for continuous performance improvement and operational excellence initiatives.
+IDD Division Services identify the goals and key functions that most affect ensuring improved continuity of services and person outcomes.
+Executive leadership, division management, and quality improvement bodies analyze and focus initiatives to improve processes and ensure operational excellence.